Tivat Municipality

-Tivat Municipality (Montenegrin and Serbian: Opština Tivat / Општина Тиват) is the smallest municipality in Montenegro by area, situated in the Bay of Kotor.
+Tivat Municipality (Serbo-Croatian: Opština Tivat / Општина Тиват) is the smallest municipality in Montenegro by area, situated in the Bay of Kotor.
 The center of the municipality is the eponymous town, Tivat.
 Besides the town, Tivat municipality encompasses the Vrmac mountain and a portion of Luštica peninsula, as well as Tivat field and a number of smaller coastal settlements.

 Location and tourism

 Tivat is located in the central part of the Bay of Kotor, south of mount Vrmac.
 The municipality lies mostly south of the town, and has an exit to open sea at the tourist location Pržno inlet near Radovići village to the south.
 Its central part, where Tivat Airport is located, lies in fertile Grbalj valley.
 The airport is located near the isthmus of Luštica peninsula, which belongs to the municipality of Herceg Novi for the most part.
 The former naval base is now "Porto Montenegro", a superyacht marina developed by Canadian billionaire Peter Munk, then sold in 2016 to the Investment Corporation of Dubai.
 Tivat is 19 km away from Herceg Novi, 10 km away from Kotor, 23 km away from Budva, 80 km from Dubrovnik and 90 km from Podgorica.
 Geomorphologically, Tivat is composed of three areas.
 The first is the hills and peaks of Vrmac, Velji Vrh (710 m) and Popova glava (584 m).
 Water activity formed capes Seljanovo, Pakovo and Račica.
 The second area is Tivat field, flattened by water activity.
 The third area is Krtoli with islands (Island of Flowers, Sveti Marko Island, and Our Lady of Mercy which is bordered by Novski bay on the north-west and Grbalj area on the south-east.